eml10n/l10ninfo/content/_index.md

 4. Have you read, understood, and accepted the community [code of conduct](conduct)?
 5. Is there anything else you would like to share?

-Once you have access to the repository, you may start contribute by creating new pages or edit existing ones.
+Once you have access, you may start contribute by creating new pages or edit existing ones using GitLab Web IDE and commit changes to the main branch of the repository.